 TGax Editor: Change the paragraph below of this subclause as follows (#CID 25126, 25068):

-The Trigger field indicates whether or not the TWT SP indicated by the TWT element includes Trigger frames or frames carrying a TRS Control subfield as defined in 26.8 (TWT operation).
-The Trigger field is set to 1 to indicate that at least one Trigger frame or frame carrying a TRS Control subfield is transmitted during the TWT SP.
-The Trigger field is set to 0 otherwise.
+The Trigger field indicates whether or not the TWT SP indicated by the TWT element includes triggering frames as defined in 26.8 (TWT operation).
+The Trigger field is set to 1 to indicate that at least one triggering frame is transmitted during the TWT SP.
+The Trigger field is set to 0 otherwise. (#25126, 25068)

 26.5.1 HE DL MU operation